 The Summer of Broken Rules by K.L.
 Walther

-The Summer of Broken Rules is completely and utterly layered with Easter Eggs for fans of Taylor Swift’s songs, including “Bad Blood” and “Hey Stephen” (which it is based on).
+The Summer of Broken Rules is completely and utterly layered with Easter Eggs for fans of Taylor Swift’s songs, including “Bad Blood” and “Hey Stephen” (on which it is based).

 Meredith is a teen coping with the loss of her beloved sister when she visits the family’s Martha’s Vineyard island farm for a week that will culminate in her cousin’s wedding.

-In the days prior to the wedding, the family plays a competitive game of Assassin and, in an attempt to win it all in memory of her sister, Meredith forms an alliance with a cute groomsman named Wit.
+In the days before the wedding, the family plays a competitive game of Assassin and, in an attempt to win it all in memory of her sister, Meredith allies with a cute groomsman named Wit.

 But it’s not all fun and games when their adventures around the island stir up romantic feelings.
 The question is whether Meredith can still focus on the game… and what will become of this whirlwind romance when the week concludes.